DevamKJani/DevamKJani/README.md

 - 📫 How to reach me **devam.jani2000@gmail.com**

-- ⚡ Fun fact **A new study shows that 80% of statistics are made up on the spot to prove a point, according to data I just fabricated.**
+- ⚡ Fun fact: **A new study shows that 80% of statistics are made up on the spot to prove a point, according to data I just fabricated.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">